nishihatapalmer/TreeTable/README.md

 ```
 `JTable` has default cell editors for `String`, `Boolean`, and `Number` only.
 If you want to edit any other data types, you must implement your own `TableCellEditor` and set it on the appropriate `TableColumn`.

+## Demo app
+There is a small demo application included in the demo/treetable package.
+The main method is in the MyObjectForm class.
+It builds a random tree with three columns - one a String, one a Long and one a Boolean.

+There are buttons to show or hide the root node, insert a node, delete a node,
+and a text box which will dynamically filter the nodes in the tree as you type.

+It is not intended to show off all the features of the TreeTable, only to give an example of how to integrate it with your code.